rishabhsingh-rgb/Data-structure-C-/README.md

 # Data-structure(C)
-Here are all my data-structure related codes
+Here are all my data-structure related codes in C-language.